 - ½ cup Mexican cheese blend, shredded

-- 4 tbsp salsa
+- 4 tablespoon salsa

 - 4 large flour tortillas (make sure they are burrito size!)